Greg Selinger: Minister of Finance

 Selinger was easily elected to the Manitoba legislature in the provincial election of 1999, defeating his closest opponent, Liberal Jean-Paul Boily, by 5439 votes to 2994 in the Winnipeg riding of St. Boniface.

 Selinger was appointed Minister of Finance, after the 1999 election, in Gary Doer's first cabinet, and was also given responsibility for French Language Services, the administration of the Crown Corporations Review and Accountability Act and the administration of the Manitoba Hydro Act.
 In his ten years as Minister of Finance, Selinger balanced every budget.
 On January 17, 2001, he was also given responsibility for the Civil Service.

 Following a cabinet shuffle on September 25, 2002, he was charged with the administration of the Liquor Control Act, while being relieved of his duties for the Manitoba Hydro Act.

 In 2003, Selinger supported Bill Blaikie's campaign to lead the federal New Democratic Party.

 Selinger was re-elected in the provincial election of 2003 with almost 75% of the vote in his riding.
-On November 4, 2003, he was relieved of responsibilities for the Liquor Control Act; on October 12, 2004, he was made responsible for the Public Utilities Board.
+On November 4, 2003, he was relieved of responsibilities for the Liquor Control Act.

 In January 2005, Selinger announced that his government would change its system of accounting for expenditures and revenues.
 This followed a request from Auditor General Jon Singleton, who criticized the government for listing crown corporation losses and other matters as off-budget spending.
 Selinger is considered a strong performer in the Doer Cabinet.

 He was re-elected in the 2007 provincial election.

 On June 28, 2007, Selinger regained responsibility for the administration of the Liquor Control Act and was charged with the administration of The Manitoba Lotteries Corporation Act.